 8.2 Licensing requirements

-Licensing is an appropriate tool for administrations to control the use of radio equipment and the efficient use of the frequency spectrum.
+Licensing is an appropriate tool for administrations to regulate the efficient use of the frequency spectrum.

-There is a general agreement that when the efficient use of the frequency spectrum is not at risk and as long as harmful interference is unlikely, the installation and use of radio equipment may be exempt from a general licence or an individual licence.
+There is a general agreement that when the efficient use of the frequency spectrum is not at risk and as long as harmful interference is unlikely, the installation and use of the spectrum or radio equipment may be exempt from a general licence or an individual licence.

 SRDs are generally exempt from individual licensing.
 However, exceptions may be made based on national regulations.